emmaliuftc/polymorpho/README.md

 ### Experimental and Utility Scripts

 *   **`scikit_test.py`**: An experimental script for exploring different recursive erosion strategies to count nuclear components.
-It contains several approaches and a significant amount of commented-out code, suggesting it was used as a scratchpad for developing the methods in `hierarchical.py`.
+Sratchpad for developing the methods in `hierarchical.py`.

 *   **`downsampling_test.py`**: Analyzes the effect of image quantization (reducing the number of gray levels) on feature extraction.
 It compares different quantization strategies (K-Means vs. uniform) and measures the impact on Mean Squared Error (MSE) and the time taken to compute Haralick features.

-*   **`2D_test.py`**: An exploratory script for applying lobe counting algorithms to 2D images, likely from Geimsa-stained samples.
+*   **`2D_test.py`**: An exploratory script for applying lobe counting algorithms to 2D images from Geimsa-stained samples.
 It contains functions for iterative erosion and counting in a 2D context.

 *   **`zernike.py`**: A focused script for experimenting with the extraction of Zernike moments from different 2D slices of the 3D nucleus.

 *   **`volume_check.py`**: A utility script to calculate and visualize the distribution of nuclear volumes across a dataset of images.

 *   **`import_torch.py`**: A basic script for setting up and testing a PyTorch environment.
-It demonstrates loading a pre-trained ResNet model and working with the CIFAR-10 dataset, likely for future deep learning applications.
+It demonstrates loading a pre-trained ResNet model and working with the CIFAR-10 dataset,for future deep learning applications.